Confirm

 Private Company Limited By Shares

-With over two million registered at Companies House, private companies limited by shares are the most frequently-seen type of company in the UK and Ireland.
+With over two million registered at Companies House, private companies limited by shares are the most frequently-used type of company in the UK.
 They are more commonly referred to as private limited companies and must have the word ‘Limited’ or the abbreviated suffix ‘Ltd.’ at the end of their name.

-One of the main reasons why this particular type of company set up is so popular is that, like public limited companies, the amount that shareholders are liable for in the event that the company is wound up is limited to the amount of any unpaid shares that they own.
-In contrast, a sole trader is personally liable for all debts associated with their business so their personal assets can be called upon.
+One of the main reasons why this particular type of company set up is so popular is that, like public limited companies, the amount for which shareholders are liable in the event that the company is wound up is limited to the reserves of the company.

 Private Unlimited Company